checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/navigation.md

 title: Navigating websites and apps with Playwright
 displayTitle: Navigating with Playwright
 metatags:
-  title: Navigation & Waiting Strategies in Puppeteer & Playwright
+  title: Navigation & Waiting Strategies in Playwright
 subTitle: How to ensure elements are ready for interaction
 description:
   Learn how to navigate web pages and implement effective waiting mechanisms.
 A guide ideal for developers looking to refine their automation scripts.